Skip to content

 Without a prompt, this only creates the durable artifacts + the initial git commit:

-rexos harness init /tmp/rexos-task
+loopforge harness init loopforge-task

 3) Run an incremental session